JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Returns a string consisting of multiple copies of the specified string.
 This function is similar to STRING, but STRING only makes multiple copies of a single character.

 ```
-FUNCTION AfxStrRepeat (BYVAL nCount AS LONG, BYREF wszStr AS CONST WSTRING) AS CWSTR
+FUNCTION AfxStrRepeat (BYVAL nCount AS LONG, BYREF wszStr AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |